LydiaMoisey/final-project/README.md

 # taf-breezy
 Test automation framework written in Java.

-Framework contains UI and api checks of the https://breezy.by/ site.
+Framework contains UI and API tests of the https://breezy.by/ site.

 Functionality blocks that have been tested:
 1. login form